Flyaway Friday: Getting To Know The Japanese Better

 A: Japan, also known as Nihon/ Nippon (にほん、日本), literally translates to ‘where the sun originates’.
 Even though this land of the rising sun is a small Island, has a vast and rich traditional history.
 From mesmerizing shrines to modern skyscrapers, serene nature to beautiful parks, mountains to beaches, architectural innovations to technology, Japan has it all.

-elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 1 1
+Elgeewrites Flyaway Friday: Getting To Know The Japanese Better Japanese 1 1

 The most beautiful thing about Japan is its cherry blossoms, also called Sakura in Japanese.
 Sakura is a flowering cherry tree which blossoms during the spring season.
 Sakura trees stretch throughout Japan and blossom collectively, making it look incredibly beautiful.
 Japan’s Sakura is known throughout, inviting people from all over the world.